 Motion is a better all-in-one solution for teams

-Motion doesn't claim to be exclusively for teams, but based on the sheer number of times they asked if I have a team (I signed up as an individual) and the sneak peeks of team features scattered throughout the app, it seems that's the audience they're pushing for.
+Motion doesn't claim to be exclusively for teams, but based on the sheer number of times they asked if I have a team (I signed up as an individual), the sneak peeks of team features scattered throughout the app, and the amount of teams-focused real estate on their website, it seems that's the audience they're pushing for.
+If you need any more evidence, they've made their team plan cheaper than the individual plan.

 There's a good reason for this, though.
 Motion offers more features that are better suited for teams than SkedPal does—from project management to templates to booking pages.